 Understanding the data created by the entire organization is a major issue for all HR stakeholders.
-This englobes HRIS, training, social data and CRM.
+This englobes HRIS, training, social data, and CRM.
 Going through a digital transformation requires decision-makers to ask the right questions about the data they possess and how they want to use it.

 How can you set up an effective HR dashboard?
 What’s the purpose in the context of HR management?
+We'll answer these questions in the context of data storytelling and explain how important visualizations are to gleaning insights from your data.

 In this article, we will dive into new HRM concerns.
 We want to help you build your HR dashboard so that you become agile leaders in your company’s change management.